Remote Work at TaxJar

 We use hangouts (or any kind of video screenshare tool).
 It’s critical to be able to see a person instead of just talking to them on the phone.

 We’re transparent with candidates about what it takes to succeed at TaxJar.
+We also have a Life @ TaxJar blog that we use to give candidates an inside look at TaxJar.

 We’ve done both in-person and remote onboarding.
 Which one we use with each new employee is based on location and availability.